MarioZG/elder-scrolls-legends-tracker/README.md

  - Create decks and log games against them.
 See how good deck is!
  - View winrate against different opponent classes
  - Log your rewards.
 View basic breakdown what you have gained, or export to spreadsheet for more advanced analysis
+ - View arena runs statistics - how much wins and rewards you got with each class
  - Create screenshots with one click (no more prinscreen, paste and save)

 ## Future developments